niksawtschuk/piwik-sdk-ios/README.md

 # PiwikTracker iOS SDK

 The PiwikTracker is an iOS, tvOS and macOS SDK for sending app analytics to a Piwik server.
+PiwikTracker can be used from Swift and [Objective-C](#objective-c-compatibility).

 **Fancy help improving this SDK?
 Check [this list](https://github.com/piwik/piwik-sdk-ios/issues?utf8=✓&q=is%3Aopen%20is%3Aissue%20label%3Adiscussion%20label%3Aswift3) to see what is left and can be improved.**